20 things to do in New York City for under $20

 Photo: Eric Wittman

 Inspired by urban rooftop designs in Japan, Riverbank State Park at 679 Riverside Drive is a beautiful, multi-layered park with a great view of the Hudson River to enjoy at any time of year.
 When you are done relaxing, there is a canopied skating rink where you can roller skate in the summer months or ice skate in the winter.
-Admission is $1.50 admission, skate rental $6. (nysparks.com)
+Admission is $1.50 skate rental is $6.

 Take the free ferry to Governors Island…